jsmit032/To-Do-List/README.md

 git clone https://github.com/jsmit032/To-Do-List.git
 ```

-> update and install this package first
+> update and install this package first - if you're using Homebrew
 ```
 brew update
 ```